Goinn/CustomSounds/README.md

 * Game over

 ## Setup
-!You will have to redo these steps for every nex update
+!You will have to redo these steps for every new update

+0. Backup your game files
 1. Prepare Synth Riders for the use with mods by following the installation instructions for MelonLoader:  https://melonwiki.xyz/#/?id=automated-installation
 2. Grab the newest version of CustomSounds from releases and add it under ./SynthRiders/Mods (create new directory if not existent)
 3. Create a new directory for custom sounds under in the main game dircectory called CustomSounds